Maihoernchen/school/5pk/ideen.md

 * foundation for dominant north in civil war
 * founded american economy

+### Career

+* charge of a trading charter
+* reading every treatise on the shelf
+* scholarship to kings college
+* seated at the right hand of the father
+* Hamilton faces and endless uphill climb
+* he takes and he takes and he keeps winning anyways
+* go home alexander
+* troops are waiting in the field for you
+* finished up my studies and I practiced law
+* alexander hamilton began to climb
+* practically perfected it
+* at the constitutional convention NY junior delegate
+* secretary, treasury
+* Adams fires Hamilton

+### Macbeth

+* they think me macbeth
+* jefferson is macduff
+* maddison is banquo
+* congress is birnam forest on its way to dunsinane

 ### Wealth status

 * poor as a child till teenager